drnsmith/drnsmith.github.io/content/projects/Project1/Project1.md

 In future iterations of this project, it would be beneficial to explore other interpretability methods, such as `SHAP (SHapley Additive exPlanations)`, which offers a more holistic view of feature importance across all predictions.

 ### To sum up,
 Interpreting ML models is essential, especially in fields where transparency and accountability matter.
 By using `LIME`, I was able to open up the "black box" of my recipe difficulty classifier, ensuring that its predictions were not only accurate but also explainable.

 For anyone looking to build or use ML models responsibly, tools like LIME offer a powerful way to understand and trust the predictions that models make.
 If you're building your own classifiers or predictive models, I highly recommend experimenting with `LIME`.
 It’s a valuable tool in making machine learning not just effective, but also transparent and reliable.

-# PART 6.
+# Part 6.
-### Introduction

 Once a model that classifies recipes by difficulty level is built and trained, the next challenge is deploying it into a real-world environment.
 Next, we’ll cover the process of moving our trained model from a development setting to a production environment.
 Deployment enables the model to make predictions and serve users in real-time, opening up possibilities for applications like recipe recommendation engines, cooking assistant apps, or culinary content platforms.

 ### Preparing the Model for Deployment
 Before deploying, it's essential to package the model in a way that allows it to operate independently of the training environment.
 This preparation includes: